raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 In JavaScript, you make a named function like this:

 {% highlight javascript %}
-function rank () {
+function rank () { return "Captain"; }
-  return "Captain";
-}
 {% endhighlight %}

-Interestingly, that can be a *function declaration* if it appears inline by itself.
+A named function is a *function declaration* if it appears as a statement.
 For example:

 {% highlight javascript %}
 function officer () {